 Autumn Circus Tall Bearded Iris (Iris ‘Autumn Circus’)

 Give your late spring garden a touch of hybrid beauty with the beautiful purple and white blooms of Autumn Circus tall bearded iris.
 Site plants in full sun for the strongest flower show, and make sure soil drains well year round.
 Fertilize iris in early spring, after flowers fade and again in early fall.
 Plants are hardy in Zones 3 to 10.

-Discover the rich history behind iris flowers and iris meaning.
 This beautiful bloom traces a heritage through Greek mythology.
 In Greek, the name “Iris” translates as “rainbow,” which is one iris definition.
 There’s another Greek word, “eiris,” which means “messenger,” which gave rise to another iris flower meaning having to do with words.

 Most folks assume that the iris definition of rainbow refers to the many colors this flower comes in, but the root of the meaning traces to Greek mythology.
 There was a Greek goddess named Iris who delivered messages for the gods and from the Underworld.
 She would travel along rainbows as she moved between heaven and earth, which explains the iris definition rainbow.

 Another iris flower meaning is eloquence, which relates to the messages the Greek goddess carried.
 Composed with well-chosen words, the messages embodied eloquence and communication, and so iris definition embraced the same idea.